Letrozole

-Letrozole, sold under the brand name Femara among others, is an aromatase inhibitor medication that is used in the treatment of breast cancer.
+Letrozole, sold under the brand name Femara among others, is an aromatase inhibitor medication that is used in the treatment of breast cancer for post-menopausal women.

 It was patented in 1986 and approved for medical use in 1996.
-In 2020, it was the 257th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2021, it was the 222nd most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Breast cancer

+Letrozole is indicated for adjuvant treatment of postmenopausal women with hormone receptor positive early breast cancer; extended adjuvant treatment of postmenopausal women with early breast cancer who have received prior standard adjuvant tamoxifen therapy; first and second-line treatment of postmenopausal women with hormone receptor positive or unknown advanced breast cancer.

 Letrozole is approved by the United States Food and Drug Administration (FDA) for the treatment of local or metastatic breast cancer that is hormone receptor positive or has an unknown receptor status in postmenopausal women.

 Comparison with tamoxifen

 Tamoxifen is also used to treat hormonally-responsive breast cancer, but it does so by interfering with the estrogen receptor.
 However, letrozole is effective only in post-menopausal women, in whom estrogen is produced predominantly in peripheral tissues (i.e. in adipose tissue, like that of the breast) and a number of sites in the brain.
 In pre-menopausal women, the main source of estrogen is from the ovaries not the peripheral tissues, and letrozole is ineffective.

 In the BIG 1–98 Study, of post-menopausal women with hormonally-responsive breast cancer, letrozole reduced the recurrence of cancer, but did not change survival rate, compared to tamoxifen.